 When such large ice masses form or disappear on Earth, the consequences can be unpredictable.
 Therefore, scientists continue to refine estimates of the potential impacts of ice loss around both poles.

 “It’s important to understand land movements.
-They are, of course, interesting for geological sciences, but they are also crucial for geodesy and navigation,” Berg noted.
+They’re interesting to geologists, but they are also crucial for geodesy and navigation,” Berg noted.

 The study’s results were published in the journal Geophysical Research: Solid Earth.